FleetOpsClub logo

 Most fleet tracking platforms charge $15–45 per vehicle per month plus a one-time hardware cost of $50–200 per device.
 Some vendors offer no-contract month-to-month billing, while others require 1–3 year commitments at lower per-vehicle rates.

 Fleet tracking focuses on vehicle location, driver behavior, and asset monitoring.
-Fleet management software is broader — it adds dispatch, maintenance scheduling, compliance, and fuel management.
+Fleet management software is broader — it adds dispatch, maintenance scheduling, compliance (ELD/HOS), and fuel management into one platform.
 Most businesses start with tracking and add management features as they grow.

 Yes — small fleets often see the highest ROI.
 A 10-vehicle fleet paying $20/vehicle/month ($200/month total) typically saves 10–15% on fuel, gains 1–2 extra service calls per day through better routing, and qualifies for 5–15% insurance discounts.
 Most small businesses see positive ROI within 60 days.